mhucka/EvernotePDFClipper/README.md

 Reporting problems
 ------------------

-Please use the [issue tracker](https://github.com/mhucka/EvernotePDFClipper/issues) to report problems and other issues with `EvernotePDFClipper`.
+Please use the [issue tracker](https://github.com/mhucka/EvernotePDFClipper/issues) to report problems and other issues with EvernotePDFClipper.
 I regret I do not have time to give this program a proper degree of support, so questions and feedback may go unanswered.
 However, I will do what I can.

 Contributing